ISO Certification

 How long it takes to implement ISO 13485 will be covered in another blog soon.
 Six months is a workable rule of thumb.

-So what do you do if you don’t have that long, and have to meet a pressing deadline?
-Or you don’t have the resources available to implement, as well as you want in the time available?
-Compromises have to be made, and now it’s necessary to set short-term and long-term objectives.
+So what do you do if you don’t have that long and must meet a pressing deadline?
+Or you don’t have the resources available to implement as well as you want in the time available?
+Compromises must be made, and now it’s necessary to set short-term and long-term objectives.

 6 Considerations in Shaping Your ISO 13485 Standard Implementation Objectives